Metadrop/drupal-boilerplate/readme.md

  to ensure your changes won't break production during the deployment.
 - **frontend-build.sh**: Compile your sass and js-es6 files inside docker so you don't need to have node or gulp installed on your machine.
 Forget about version issues.
-- **copy-content-config-entity-to-module.sh**: For given content entity (content type, paragraph, custom block type...) will take the entity definition, all its fields, form configuration and view modes and will copy them to the module of your choice.
+- **copy-content-config-entity-to-module.sh**: For a given content entity (content type, paragraph, custom block type...) it will take the entity definition, all its fields, form configuration and view modes and will copy them to the module of your choice.

 ### Buffet of selected modules